 Jesus told his disciples, ‘The children of this age are wiser in their generation than the children of light.’
 That age was not to be an age of wisdom for the people of God.

 Paul himself had remarkable wisdom from God.
 He received an understanding of the Hebrew scriptures that, seen against the background of the time, was quite incredible.
 Children eat their food in total ignorance of how it has reached the table.
 They know nothing of their parents’ labours in earning the money, buying the food, cooking it and putting it before them.
 They take it all for granted.
 So most people read the new testament blind as to how it came to be there.
 God had enlightened Paul’s mind with heavenly wisdom that he expressed in the letters he wrote.
-He spoke of this wisdom in Eph 3: 9,10: ‘that now, through the church, the manifold wisdom of God should be made known to the rulers and authorities in the heavenly realms, according to his purpose of the ages which he accomplished in Christ Jesus our Lord.’
+He spoke of this wisdom in Eph 3: 9,10: ‘that now, through the church, the manifold wisdom of God should be made known to the rulers and authorities in the heavenly realms, according to his age-lasting purpose which he accomplished in Christ Jesus our Lord.’

 Paul himself experienced this wisdom, but the church did not continue in it, but mostly fell away into blindness, ignorance and folly.
 His vision of a church displaying the manifold wisdom of God was delayed in its fulfilment.
 The David age of conflict had to come first.